 The human element is an underrated aspect of IT infrastructure.
 But really, it’s your end users, your network and system administrators, developers and programmers.
 All play a central role in the IT infrastructure system.

 Bear in mind, that overall this is a very simple breakdown of IT infrastructure and it’s associated components.
 But it does more or less cover the essential ‘ingredients’ of the IT infrastructure that every business is built on.

 Maintaining Your Infrastructure

-One of the simplest mistakes you could make as a business is to just ‘set and forget’ your IT infrastructure.
-Chances are that when you established your business, or set up your current location; you put a lot of thought and work into the server build and network configuration.
+One of the easiest mistakes you could make as a business is to just ‘set and forget’ your IT infrastructure.
+Chances are that when you started your business, or set up your current location; you put a lot of thought and work into the server build and network configuration.
 But have you put much time or thought into these elements since then?